BiiT-Solutions/UserManagerSystem/README.md

 This application include a basic AuthenticatedUserProvided that handle user on memory rather than accessing to the API.
-For defining custom roles of your application, you need to add on the `application.properties` of your test the
+For defining custom roles of your application, you need to add on the `application.properties` of your test the property `user.provider.test.authorities`:
-property:

 ```
+jwt.secret=asd123
+jwt.expiration=604800000
+jwt.ip.check=false
+jwt.user=admin
+jwt.password=asd123
 user.provider.test.authorities=ADMIN,VIEWER
 ```

+If you do not set the parameter `user.provider.test.authorities`, by default has already the value `ADMIN,VIEWER`.

 # Dependencies

 As it uses `Rest Server Security`, all configurations for this library must be configured.
-Check the project for a deeper information.
+Check [this project](https://git.biit-solutions.com/BiiT/RestServicesSecurity) for extra information.